ybxiang05/chinatown_stories_11ty/content/interviews/sue-pastorcic.md

 **S:** I believe we need more places like Eastside Works.
 With COVID-19, it’s so hard to meet and help people.
 We don’t have support services and because they weren’t already in place, it’s even harder to build them because of COVID-19.
 There are people who started working at the same time or before me, and they are still here.
 It’s sad to see that people can’t come here anymore, or have coffee, or keep warm when the winter comes.
 Where are these people going to go now?
 Last year we had a Christmas party for the whole community.
 It was beautiful.
 We were all accepted.
 There was hot chocolate and cookies.
 This year that’s not going to happen.
 I think this year we will see an increase in violence and I worry about the survival rates.

 {% contentImage "embers_3of3.jpg", "Image of an elderly man on a side street in Chinatown.
-He walks away from the camera as the sunlight falls across his back and lands on the closed and neglected storefronts he passes." %}
+He walks away from the camera as the sunlight falls across his back and lands on the closed and neglected storefronts he passes.", true %}

 **CT:** What would you want people, from outside of Chinatown and the Downtown Eastside, to know about the communities you work with?